 By coupling social media with your fitness tracker, you can compete with yourself as well as with others.
 Seeing another member’s information on the screen at the gym or their workout posted on social media is inspiring and encourages you to try harder with each workout.

-“Having members use wearable technology builds a community within the gym of friends who try to beat one another during workouts,” Orlando said.
-“During any given activity, they try to see who can burn the most calories or who can get their heart rate up the fastest.
-This promotes a fun and positive workout environment, which keeps the members engaged and pushing harder during workouts.”
+“Having members use wearable technology builds a community within the gym of friends who try to beat one another during workouts,” Orlando says.
+“Seeing who can burn the most calories or get their heart rate up the fastest promotes a fun and positive workout environment and motivates everyone to push as hard as they can during workouts.”

 This story has been edited and abridged from two stories written by Amanda Caswell, originally published in Club Industry.